 If you remove T4 from the body then you won't have the substrate to produce reverse T3 from.

-And this is exactly what taking T3 dose.
+And this is exactly what taking T3 does.

 You can bypass this conversion step so you "force" your T3 levels higher while simultaneously reducing your reverse T3 levels.